jasongaylord/JasonGaylord.com/_posts/2012/2012-02-21-resolving-smtpexception-too-many-messages-for-this-session.md

      // since the ServicePoint idle time is now 0.
 ```

-Hope this helps to solve any issues you’ve had with this.
+Hope this helps to solve any issues you've had with this.